crsimmons1/JdMS/README.md

 2. Data Visualization: creating graphs to show relationships/trends.
 3. Model: this is the actual clustering model used ot find our clusters to gain further insights.

+Over the course of the project we will add notes about the files of the project and what we are doing.